 The U.S. Internal Revenue Service has postponed the 2019 income tax filing deadline to July 15, 2020.

 The Pennsylvania Department of Revenue has also postponed the 2019 Pennsylvania income tax filing deadline to July 15, 2020.

 For more information about filing taxes during the COVID-19 outbreak, click here.

 Social Security Administration offices are currently operating through telework.
 For questions about your Social Security benefits, please contact your local field office by phone.
 You can find information about the closest location by entering your zip code at https://secure.ssa.gov/ICON/main.jsp.

 For the latest information about how the Social Security Administration is operating during this public health emergency, please visit https://www.ssa.gov/coronavirus/.

-Veterans with scheduled appointments are encouraged to call their medical facilities at MyVA311 (844-698-2311, then press #3 to be connected) before seeking care in person.
-Additionally, veterans experiencing COVID-19 symptoms are encouraged to call ahead to follow best protocol.
+Veterans with scheduled appointments at VA health care facilities are encouraged to call those facilities at MyVA311 (844-698-2311, then press #3 to be connected) before seeking care in person.

 Residents of Pennsylvania's 18th Congressional District

 Congressman Doyle’s offices in Washington DC and Pittsburgh are currently operating through telework to prevent the spread of COVID-19, but they are still working regular business hours to serve you.
 The telephone number for each office is located at the bottom of this page.
 Please do not visit the physical locations for assistance at this time; they are closed.